ComposioHQ/composio/README.md

 Composio provides a platform that seamlessly integrates over 200+ apps with your AI agents, enhancing their utility and interactivity.
 It enables developers to create more effective workflows by linking their platforms and user-preferred apps through a robust pipeline.
 It supports all major agentic frameworks out of the box: Autogen, Langchain, CrewAI, and more.

+## Key Features
+- **All major apps supported**: Composio seamlessly integrates with over 200+ tools, empowering your agents with a wide range of capabilities.
+- **Authentication Management**: Composio provides comprehensive management of all authentication types, including `OAuth2`, `OAuth1`, `Basic`, `API_KEY`.
+- **Full Support for Actions & Triggers**: Composio provides full support for Actions & Triggers, ensuring that you have everything you need.
+- **Extensibility**: To give you more power, Composio is highly extensible, allowing you to add your own custom tools and functionalities.
+- **Secure Environment**: Every user has a secure compute environment, ensuring data protection and privacy.
+- **Compatibility with Major Agent Frameworks**: Autogen, Langchain, CrewAI, Julep, Lyzr, and OpenAI are all compatible with Composio, giving you a simple experience for your workflows.

 ## Overview
 Explore the various Python SDKs offered by Composio for enhanced integration and development:
 1. **Core** - Access the foundational APIs necessary for basic operations.